total-typescript/total-typescript-book/book-content/book.md

 There aren't any red lines in the TypeScript file, so why is this happening?

+### Runtimes Can't Run TypeScript

-The problem is that browsers can't understand TypeScript on their own.
+The problem is that browsers (and other runtimes like Node.js) can't understand TypeScript on their own.
 They only understand JavaScript.

 In the case of the `run` function, the `: string` after `message` in the function declaration is not valid JavaScript: